-All interventions are recorded on class provision maps and intervention tracking sheets, and evaluated termly.
+All interventions are recorded on class provision maps and intervention tracking sheets, and evaluated termly by class teachers.
 The progress towards outcomes for these children is shared with parents/carers at a termly review, the outcomes reviewed, and targets set where appropriate.